 It is very important to note that even following a repeal of the Fundamental Policies, numerous restrictions and limitations on our investing and business activities would continue to exist, which would provide protections and assurances for our stockholders.
 Most significantly, under Section 58 of the 1940 Act, we are prohibited from changing the nature of our business so that it ceases to be a business development company without consent of the holders of a majority of our outstanding shares.
 It is significant to note that Section 58 of the 1940 Act is titled "Changes in Investment Policy," and that its only restriction on changes in investment policy by a business development company is to prevent a business development company from ceasing to operate as a business development company without stockholder approval.
 This is in sharp distinction to other sections of the 1940 Act that govern the investment activities of registered investment companies.
 As a business development company we are not a registered investment company under the 1940 Act and thus are not subject to such other sections.
-Those sections specifically require registered investment company so that explore on be changed only by a registered investment company's stockholders.
-By contrast, in adopting the business development company sections of the 1940 Act, Congress recognized the special needs of business development company to cease to the subject to effectively support new small and medium-sized businesses through venture capital contributions.
+Those sections specifically require registered investment companies to have fundamental policies, which can be changed only by a registered investment company's stockholders.
+By contrast, in adopting the business development company sections of the 1940 Act, Congress recognized the special needs of business development companies to retain significant flexibility in their investment policies in order to effectively support new small and medium-sized businesses through venture capital contributions.
 Thus, Congress saw fit to only require business development company stockholder consent in the case of changes in investment policy that would cause the business development company to cease to be qualified as such.
-Congress has never required business development company to cease to be qualified as such.
-Congress has never required business development company to cease to be qualified as such.
-Congress has never required business development company to cease to be qualified as such.
-Congress has nev
+Congress has never required business development companies to adopt other fundamental policies which could be changed only with stockholder consent.